My husband likes to joke that if wasn’t for me he would eat spaghetti every night for dinner.

 1-15 ounce can cannellini beans, drained and rinsed

 1 handful baby arugula and spinach

 1/4 cup chopped walnuts

 In a medium saucepan, combine the barley and water.
-Bring to a boil, reduce heat and simmer for 30 minutes until tender.
-Fluff with a fork and transfer to a large bowl.
+Bring to a boil, reduce heat and simmer for 12 minutes until tender.
+Let stand for 2-3 minutes and fluff with a fork.
+Transfer to a large bowl.

 For the pesto, mince the garlic cloves in the bowl of a food processor.
 Add 1/4 cup walnuts, Parmesan, basil, salt and pepper.
 Puree the mixture.
 While the motor is running, drizzle the olive oil through the feeder tube until the pesto is fully combined.

 Stir in about 1/4-1/3 cup pesto.
 Add the beans, arugula, scallions, chives and remaining walnuts to the barley.
 Top with Parmesan before serving.

 Save the extra pesto for another use.